akashnag/ash/README.md

 - - -

-## Design Goals
+## Features

-The following is a list of design goals for **ash**:

-- Easy to use
-- Clean and intuitive interface
-- Minimal dependencies
-- Common keybindings

-**Features:**

 The following is a list of features available in **ash**:

+- Easy to use, clean and intuitive interface
+- Common key bindings (Help on F1, Arrow keys for movement, Shift+Arrow/Home/End/PgUp/PgDown for selecting text, cut/copy/paste using Ctrl+X/C/V, undo/redo using Ctrl+Z/Y, find/replace/goto using Ctrl+F/H/G, etc.)
+- Support for remapping key bindings to your taste
 - Common editor features such as undo/redo, line numbers, find-replace, cut-copy-paste, etc.
 - True support for wrapping (both hard & soft) with intuitive cursor movements along wrapped text
 - Auto-backup
 - Support for Unicode
 - Project mode (opening a directory instead of individual files)
+- Complete session (for projects) and undo persistence (turned on for projects opened directly from command-line)
+- Live search
+- Support for search/replace in **all** open files
+- Support for searching using regular expressions
+- Auto-indentation, Select+Tab/Shift-Tab to increase/decrease indent
+- Auto insertion of matching braces/quotes and auto-enclosure when text is selected and braces/quotes are typed
-- Support for splits/windows
+- Support for unlimited splits per tab (subject to screen size) and support for unlimited tabs
 - Support for various text-encodings
+- Checks (live) and reloads (if user permits) files which have been modified externally
 - Selection highlighting (highlights text under selection wherever they occur in the document)
 - Color scheme customization
-- View list of recent files
+- View list of recent files, view project explorer (in project mode)
-- Syntax highlighting (partially implemented)
+- Syntax highlighting (limited)
-- Git integration
+- Git integration (shows untracked, modified files, etc.)
 - Command palette

-**Roadmap:**
+**Roadmap for the future:**

+The following features will be implemented gradually:

 - Plugin system
 - Reading from standard input
 - Autocompletion/Suggestions
 - Macros
 - Integrated terminal
+- Mouse support

 ## Installation